jshun/ppopp20-ae/README.md

 running the script.
 The total storage required without the large datasets is xxx and with the large datasets is xxx.

+For a quick test, the user may download and run the scalability experiments on just two dataset (com-orkut and Rand1) by defining the environment variable QUICK before running the scripts.

 ```
 $ cd ppopp20-ae/